RONAKPATELLLLLLL/Weird-Working-Hacks/README.md

 Hacks For everything you Need Them For

+# I give full credit for the blooket and gimkit cheats to Aerell and TheLazySquid

 <p align="center">Blooket Cheats</p>

 <p align="center">Cheats made by someone who knows more about what they're doing</p>